-UTC celebrating Hispanic heritage month this Thursday
+UTC celebrating Hispanic Heritage Month this Thursday

 She says the theme of the event will be, Unido, meaning united.

-"There are things that connect us, there are thing that unite us, but there is such variety, there is such diversity," said Tejero.
+"There are things that connect us, there are thing that unite us, but there is such variety, there is such diversity."

-Tejero says each Hispanic persons story is unique depending on what country they come from or even the story of how there family immigrated to the states.
-Tejero plans to share her journey and her family's story hoping to inspire others in her community they can achieve their goals.
+Tejero says each Hispanic persons' story is unique depending on what country they come from or even the story of how there family immigrated to the states.
+She plans to share her journey and her family's story hoping to inspire others in her community they can achieve their goals.

 "The idea of, see it... be it, the idea that it is possible," said Tejero.